Comics Unleashed

-Format
+Format and guests

-Each episode begins with Allen delivering a short, usually topical monologue, after which he introduces the night's DJ and the panel of four comedians.
-Allen sets each comedian up with a prescribed, usually generic premise, at which point the comedian delivers a monologue from their stand-up routine.
+Each episode begins with Allen delivering a short monologue, after which he introduces the night's DJ and the panel of four comedians.
+Allen sets each comedian up with a prescribed, usually generic premise, at which point the comic delivers a monologue from their stand-up routine.
 The monologues by different comedians seldom tie into each other, but the structure of the show puts the monologues in the loose framework of a panel discussion talk show.

 Several episodes of the series in first-run featured an all-Black panel under the title Comics Unleashed: Hot Chocolate, though they were eventually presented as regular episodes in subsequent airings.

 Allen has described Comics Unleashed as his passion project.
-He purposely advised his writers and comedians who appear on the program to avoid topical or political content; this had the dual effect of keeping the program evergreen (allowing for more frequent reruns) and maintaining the favor of advertisers that are averse to political content.
+He said he was inspired to launch the show in honor and memory of Johnny Carson, who had died in 2005.
+Allen received his first major break as a comedian on The Tonight Show during Carson's tenure.
+He purposely advised his writers and comedians who appear on the program to avoid topical or political content.
+This had the dual effect of keeping the program evergreen (allowing for more frequent reruns), and maintaining the favor of advertisers who are averse to political content.

+Notable or frequent comics and actors appearing have included: Jon Lovitz, Sinbad, Joe DeVito, Tiffany Haddish, Roy Wood Jr., Harland Williams, Alonzo Bodden, Adam Carolla, Carol Leifer, Finesse Mitchell, Godfrey, Mario Joyner, Earthquake, Loni Love, Judy Tenuta, Sheryl Underwood, Rita Rudner, Bill Engvall, Jay Mohr, Jamie Kennedy, Caroline Rhea, Jeff Dye, Helen Hong, Brad Williams, Carlos Alazraqui, Tammy Pescatelli, Pauly Shore, Bruce Bruce, Billy Gardell, Tommy Davidson, Kevin Hart, Dane Cook, Aries Spears, Don Curry, Greg Hahn, Lavell Crawford, Chelsea Handler, John Pinette, Margaret Cho, George Wallace, Sommore, Cedric the Entertainer, Maria Bamford, Howie Mandel, Darren Carter, Bob Marley, Buddy Lewis, Lisa Alvarado, Melinda Hill, Kathleen Madigan, Steve Treviño, Paul Ogata, "Hamburger" Jones, Jeff Richards, Don Friesen, Marc Yaffee, Jodi Miller, Erik Myers, Rodney Perry, Derrick Cameron, Tom Dreesen, James P. Connolly, Edwin San Juan, Josh Blue, Ritch Shydner, Sam Tripoli, The Greg Wilson, Eddie Gossling, Gabriel Iglesias, Sue Costello, Matt Knudsen, Iliza Shlesinger, Lisa Landry, Christopher "Kid" Reid, Pablo Francisco, Sunda Croonquist, Kristin Key, Cash Levy, Reese Waters, Ian Harvie, Harris Stanton, Dwayne Perkins, David A. Arnold, Monique Marvez, David Brenner, Wayne Brady, Larry Miller, Jeff Ross, Robert Wuhl and Dom Irrera, among others.

+Veteran comedian Jimmie Walker was honored during an episode for his contribution to Byron Allen's career, as well as the impact he had on David Letterman and Jay Leno.
+Another guest of the show, Norm Macdonald said "you couldn't be more leashed" of the series and its format, on his Netflix show Norm Macdonald Has a Show.
+He claimed the producers of Comics Unleashed subjected his jokes to "six different levels" of scrutiny.